cunymap/qmap/API_Documentation.md

 **Content** : `{}`

-## TO BE IMPLEMENTED IN NEXT MILESTONE
+## TO BE IMPLEMENTED BY NEXT MILESTONE

 - authentication on the backend